imDarshanGK/DeFogify/README.md

-# DeFogify

 ## Overview

-This project implements a single-image haze removal technique using the Dark Channel Prior, as described in the research paper: "Single Image Haze Removal Using Dark Channel Prior".
+This project implements a single-image haze removal technique using the Dark Channel Prior, as described in the research paper: ``Single Image Haze Removal Using Dark Channel Prior``
 The dehazing algorithm is designed to enhance the quality of images affected by haze.
 This method is effective for various applications in image processing where haze reduction is required.

 ## Introduction